 BSc (Hons) Animal Health

 “I can’t wait to help your dog or cat feel better and move more freely.
-I am a specialist in movement dysfunction and have the skills to help change poor movement patterns, reducing pain and establishing better quality of movement.”
+I am a specialist in movement dysfunction and have the skills to help change poor movement patterns, reducing pain and establishing a better quality of movement.”

 I gained my BSc (Hons) Physiotherapy in 2006 after gaining my Honours Degree in Animal Health.
 I initially worked within the National Health Service in the UK, but soon found my way into Private Practice, assessing and treating a variety of musculoskeletal conditions.
 I completed my Post Graduate Diploma in Veterinary Physiotherapy from the Royal Veterinary College in London in 2010.

-My love of outdoor sports, horse riding and working/training dogs has lead me to developing skills in palpation and animal behaviour, reducing the stress on dogs she treats and promoting an inviting environment to manage the needs of the animal.
-I have been a member of the ACPAT (Association of Chartered Physiotherapists in Animal Thearpy) for many years and maintain this standard with the NZAVPA (New Zealand Animal and Veterinary Physiotherapy Association). .
+My love of outdoor sports, horse riding and working/training dogs has led me to develop skills in palpation and animal behaviour, reducing the stress on dogs she treats and promoting an inviting environment to manage the needs of the animal.
+I have been a member of the ACPAT (Association of Chartered Physiotherapists in Animal Therapy) for many years and maintain this standard with the NZAVPA (New Zealand Animal and Veterinary Physiotherapy Association).

-I have worked hard over the last 6 years in NZ building the Total Physiotherapy Practise in Pukekohe (opposite the Netball Courts).
+I have worked hard over the last 6 years in NZ building the Total Physiotherapy Practice in Pukekohe (opposite the Netball Courts).
 My goal for the next year is to focus on the Canine Aspect of my skills, getting the word out there to owners of animals that could be helped by manual and electrotherapy techniques, rehabilitation exercise programs and management/education support.